8

 Final thoughts

-Indeed, the 720 S Coupe is a fantastic machine with oodles of performance, but it is the open-top Spider variant that will offers up the best of both worlds.
-It looks the part, offers searing performance all the while allowing the driver and lucky passenger an opportunity to bask in the elements - an all rounder if you will.
+Indeed, the 720 S Coupe is a fantastic machine with oodles of performance, but it is the open-top Spider variant that offers up the best of both worlds.
+It looks the part, and offers searing performance all the while allowing the driver and lucky passenger an opportunity to bask in the elements - an all-rounder if you will.
 Just be wary not to be bitten by its venomous performance.

 <